1. What is the role of a model?

 12. What are the benefits of signing the contract and becoming an officially represented model?

 Official models enjoy the following benefits: We can create and update your portfolio without you having to pay fees or bear any costs.
+We will train you in posing, body control, facial expression and runway walk.
 We will guide and advise you on various matters as you progress.
 Marketing and publicity is carried out for you through our website and our clients.
 Digital compcards are created for you, which are then sent to clients and also uploaded on our website.
 Castings are open to all official models for bidding.
 From time to time, third party organisations might extend benefits to models represented by model agencies.
 As long as you are with us, we will take care of you.

 13. Do I have to pay any fees to be a model?